 18. Happy Hour Walking Tour

-Happy hour walking tour is an adventure that lasts about 1 hour and 15 minutes.
-Participants walk through downtown and make several stops to taste wine and olive oils while learning about the great people that place considerable roles in making Paso Robles what it is today.
+A happy hour walking tour is an adventure that lasts about 1 hour and 15 minutes.
+Participants walk downtown and make several stops to taste wine and olive oils while learning about the great people that place considerable roles in making Paso Robles what it is today.

 Some of the happy hour walking tour stops include Vine Street, Paso Robles Children’s Museum, Paso Robles History Museum, and Paso Robles Wine Region.